vegetaras/indexer/README.md

 * GET `/indexed_items`.
 Returns indexed items.

-* POST `/indexed_items.`.
+* POST `/indexed_items`.
 Params: `url` - url of a page to index.
-Indexes a page and creates indexed item.
+Indexes a page and creates an indexed item.